 Sponsor Spotlight: Mountain Laurel Designs (MLD)

-In 2007, MLD has released some innovative backpacking gear that caught my attention.
+MLD releases some innovative backpacking gear.
 Although they make lots of cool gear, I’m using two of their products:

 Grace Solo Mini Spectralite .60 Tarp: This is one of my most important pieces of equipment - my shelter.
 This is the lightest (and most expensive) tarp money can buy.
 It weighs a shockingly light 4.5 ounces.
 In New Mexico I used a custom version that weighed just 3.5 ounces.
 At $215, it’s not your grandpa’s tarp.
 It’s made of a highly exotic material called Cuben Fiber, which has a tear strength that is over five times more than spinnaker.
 The MLD tarp features special adhesive tape and reinforcement patches to limit sewing that weakens the mylar substrate.
 The Cuben tarp ridgelines are not sewn; they are glued for max strength and do not require the additional weight of seam sealing.
 It’s fully waterproof in the hardest rain.
 I’ve successfully used it in snowstorms.
 It’s less than half the weight of Silnylon, but five times the cost.
 It’s the cutting edge of Super Ultra Light, but unfortunately, it is pricey.
 But if you want the lightest, this is it!
 This tarp is my home for seven months.
 It’s cheaper than a night in a nice hotel room in San Francisco.